hepplerj/Dissertation/ch5.dissertation.Heppler.md

 "Great Oaks Water Company Distribution Study," draft report, Folder 1, Box 11, SVTC, SJSU.]

-\thoughtbreak{Julianne Ross was only nine months old in 1982} when she had her first open-heart surgery.
+\thoughtbreak{Juliana Ross was only nine months old in 1982} when she had her first open-heart surgery.
 When her mother, Lorraine, opened the pages of the *San Jose Mercury News* on January 20, she saw the news:
 Fairchild Semiconductor, just a quarter mile from her home, had had an environmental catastrophe.
 Suddenly, the neighborhood stories and problems all made sense.
 Her neighbors had complained about the water tasting and smelling funny, but worse were the four children with birth defects, the two miscarriages, and the one stillbirth that had taken